-Treanda is injected into a vein through an IV.
+Treanda is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Treanda is usually given for 2 days in a row every 21 to 28 days.
 You may receive up to 8 treatments total, depending on the condition being treated.
 Follow your doctor's instructions.

-You may be given other medications to help prevent certain side effects of Treanda.
+You may be given other medications to help prevent certain side effects of bendamustine.

-Treanda can lower blood cells that help your body fight infections and help your blood to clot.
+Bendamustine can lower blood cells that help your body fight infections and help your blood to clot.
+You may get infections more easily, even serious or fatal infections.
 Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results of these tests.

 What happens if I miss a dose?